29th October 2009

 The latest version calls for the credit to be offered on home purchases under contract by April 30th, 2010 and closed by June 30th, 2010.
 The plan also calls for increasing the income limitations to $125,000 for an individual and $250,000 for couples, up from $75,000 and $150,000 under the current program.

-The current proposal also targets the “move-up” buyers or individuals who have lived in their current home for five or more years.
+The current proposal also targets the move-up buyers or individuals who have lived in their current home for five or more years.
 The tax credit for the move-up homebuyers would have the maximum of $6500.

 More than 1.2 million borrowers through October 9th have claimed almost $8.5 billion of the $13.6 billion set aside for first- time homebuyer tax credits this year, according to U.S. Treasury data.